drckf/paysage/docs/hidden.md

 ## class HopfieldModel
-HopfieldModel
-A model of associative memory with binary visible units and Gaussian hidden units.

-Hopfield, John J.
-"Neural networks and physical systems with emergent collective computational abilities."
-Proceedings of the national academy of sciences 79.8 (1982): 2554-2558.
+HopfieldModel<br />A model of associative memory with binary visible units and<br />Gaussian hidden units.<br /><br />Hopfield, John J.<br />"Neural networks and physical systems with emergent collective<br />computational abilities."<br />Proceedings of the national academy of sciences 79.8 (1982): 2554-2558.
 ### \_\_init\_\_
 ```py